awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Overview.StorageReliability.md

 ### Survivable Cache Warming<a name="Aurora.Overview.CacheWarming"></a>

- Aurora "warms" the buffer pool cache when a database starts up after it has been shut down or restarted after a failure\.
-That is, Aurora preloads the buffer pool with the pages for known common queries that are stored in an in\-memory page cache\.
-This provides a performance gain by bypassing the need for the buffer pool to "warm up" from normal database use\.
+ Aurora manages the buffer pool cache separately from the database server process\.
+Doing so helps Aurora to preserve this cache in memory when a DB instance in an Aurora cluster restarts\.
+This feature helps to improve performance when you reboot a DB instance, or when Aurora restarts a DB instance automatically after a failure\.
+Aurora can avoid the I/O to read frequently accessed data into the buffer pool, a process known as *warming* the cache\.

- The Aurora page cache is managed in a separate process from the database, which allows the page cache to survive independently of the database\.
-In the unlikely event of a database failure, the page cache remains in memory, which ensures that the buffer pool is warmed with the most current state when the database restarts\.
+ Each DB instance has its own buffer pool cache, with its own contents depending on the queries processed by that DB instance\.
+If the DB instance that you connect to within the Aurora cluster is replaced by a different instance, Aurora doesn't preserve the buffer pool cache on that instance\.
+Aurora replaces the DB instance in situations such as when you change the instance class, or after Aurora detects an ongoing problem with the instance\.
+Also, if a failover promotes a different DB instance to be the primary instance, Aurora purges the buffer pool cache from all DB instances in the cluster\.

 ### Crash Recovery<a name="Aurora.Overview.CrashRecovery"></a>